broekm006/Project_Aesir/PROCESS.md

 # day 16
 updated design, migitated buttons to the action bar to free up space in the activities. added comments to chunks of code.

+# day 17
+working on new design, looking at better fonts to read description fields, adding comments to all major activities and requests, looking new images to better show a better flow through the application.

+# day 18
+Work on finalizing the applcation.
+Add comment headers to all files and integrate new main menu